nilearn/nilearn/CONTRIBUTING.rst

 We ask every contributor to respect common guidelines.
 Those are inspired from `scikit-learn
 <https://scikit-learn.org/stable/developers/contributing.html#contributing-code>`_
-and ensure Nilearn remains simple to understand, efficient and maintanable.
+and ensure Nilearn remains simple to understand, efficient and maintainable.
 For example tests need to run quickly in order not to burden the development process.
 To keep continuous integration efficient with our limited infrastructure, running all the examples must lead to downloading a limited amount of data (gigabytes)